top of page

 I had done some research prior and requested Kate Farms formula for my PEG feed in the hospital.
 I am not going to go to the mat for Kate's being a superfood.
 However, it is definitely a better alternative to Ensure and it was available through my hospital.
 My insurance wont cover it...but i believe some will.
 First ingredients...Purified Water, Organic Brown Rice Syrup Solids, Organic Pea Protein, Organic Agave Syrup, Organic MCT Oil, Organic High Linoleic Sunflower Oil.
 So sugars and oils are still up at the top, but at least they aren't as horrible sources as Ensure.

 With my changed taste and an interest in living the healthiest longest life i can, i chose this as an opportunity to eat a whole food plant based diet.
 I dove into the search for nutritional and recipe guidance on liquid diets.
 I did not find WFPB guidance.
 I did find recommendations to blend my waffles...ummm...no thanks.
 I'm sure there isn't a perfect diet and i don't believe that diet can cure cancer.
 I do believe that it can give my body the best fighting chance!
-So i have started on the journey to create my own WFPB liquid diet.
+So i have started on the journey to create my own WFPB vegan liquid diet.
 I hope that sharing this will help someone searching for this information OR help inspire others on a liquid diet to embrace a new way of eating.

 me with lymphademia head, excited for syringe feeding!